 Pitfalls of Selling Your Life Insurance

 You’ve been diagnosed with a terminal illness, and the medical bills are only just starting to mount.
 That’s when you learned of viaticals.
-A famous sports figure came to your city and gave a talk on the benefits of something you’d never heard of: selling your life insurance policy to an insurance broker, through what has come to become know as a “viatical settlement.”
+A famous sports figure came to your city and gave a talk on the benefits of something you’d never heard of: selling your contract to a broker, through what has come to become know as a “viatical settlement.”

 It seems like an answer to prayer for many who have found themselves in this situation.
 Money now for when they someday die, a way to have money in the bank and cover the expenses of life and medical treatment.
-Because this is what a viatical is: the purchase of a terminally ill person’s life insurance policy for a certain percentage of the policy’s face value.
-If you should decide to sell your life insurance policy in this arrangement, then you are known as a “viator.”
+Because this is what a viatical is: the purchase of a terminally ill person’s policy for a certain percentage of the policy’s face value.
+If you should decide to sell your plan in this arrangement, then you are known as a “viator.”

-See, the one buying your insurance policy becomes the signed beneficiary on your life insurance in exchange for, say, 70% of the policy’s face value.
+See, the one buying your plan becomes the signed beneficiary on your life insurance in exchange for, say, 70% of the plan’s face value.
 And when you die, they receive the full benefit.
 So, in this example, the buyer has therefore made a profit of 30 cents on the dollar.

-- Your previous beneficiary gets nothing - When you sell a life insurance policy, you sign over the benefits to the buyer.
+- Your previous beneficiary gets nothing - When you sell your plan, you sign over the benefits to the buyer.
 That means whomever you have listed as your beneficiary - a spouse, a child, a charity - gets nothing upon your death from this policy.

-- You may need to hire financial & tax advisors - As alluded to in the previous point, there are complications associated with selling a viatical or a life insurance policy.
+- You may need to hire financial & tax advisors - As alluded to in the previous point, there are complications associated with selling a viatical or a policy.
 Not only might you need advisors to head off the possible headaches, it might be a wise decision.
-You will not likely want to spend the last precious months of your life dealing with rules and regulations.
+You will not likely want to spend the remaining precious months dealing with rules and regulations.
 And, the stresses associated with all of that might not be good for your health.

-- There are those who would take advantage of you - When you sell a life insurance policy, that can give the impression that you are over a barrel and perhaps willing to sell your life insurance for much less than it is worth.
+- There are those who would take advantage of you - When you sell a plan, that can give the impression that you are over a barrel and perhaps willing to sell your coverage for much less than it is worth.
 In the above example of making 30 cents on the dollar, how many would be more likely to pay 30 cents on the dollar to someone they felt were desperate?
 Or what of the access to personal information that the process requires?
 Without a doubt, knowing who you are dealing with is imperative.
 And making sure they are legitimate can be a stressful experience in and of itself.

 Despite these drawbacks, you might still choose to move forward for many reasons.
 But before you do, be sure to look into the process and find out whether those buying viaticals must be licensed in your state.
 And do not deal with anyone without confirming they are licensed, bonded, and come with a good reputation for respecting viators.